foolsgoldtoshi-star/foolsgoldtoshi-star-pond-highdesert/docs/en/0000044_sixteen_year_old_alternative_path_discovery.md

 Three weeks later, Maya stood in her room on what would have been another Monday morning of high school, but instead was the first day of her self-directed education journey.
 She packed her backpack mindfully:

-- **Her laptop** - a refurbished ThinkPad she'd saved up for, loaded with coding environments and digital art tools
+- **Her laptop** - a refurbished Framework laptop she'd saved up for, loaded with coding environments and digital art tools
 - **A notebook and good pens** - for sketching ideas and writing reflections
 - **Her aluminum water bottle** - filled with the mint tea she'd learned to love
 - **A light lunch** - homemade trail mix and a sandwich